filipenegrao/glyphsapp-scripts/temp_docs.md

 **Delete all anchors from current glyph**: Remove all anchors from current, selected glyph.

 ## Guides
-**Label Guidelines**: (GUI) Label Guidelines was written to (apparently) add labels to Guidelines.
+**Label Guidelines**: (GUI) Label Guidelines was written to add labels to Guidelines.
 Additionally, it has the option to delete all guides (local or global).
 Vanilla required.

 ![label-guidelines-glyphs-script](img/guideline.png)